 What are Europe’s electricity storage needs by 2050, and how to achieve it?

-The project aims to assess the role of the different energy storage technologies in the decarbonisation of the EU electricity system, to evaluate their contribution to security of supply, and to provide recommendations on how to build a regulatory framework and how to design policy actions allowing for a successful deployment of the relevant storage technologies.
-The project is conducted by Trinomics in collaboration with Artelys (lead), Enerdata and EASE (European Association for Storage of Energy).
-It runs from May 2019 and will finish by March 2020.
+The project aimed to assess the role of the different energy storage technologies in the decarbonisation of the EU electricity system, to evaluate their contribution to security of supply, and to provide recommendations on how to build a regulatory framework and how to design policy actions allowing for a successful deployment of the relevant storage technologies.
+The project was conducted by Trinomics in collaboration with Artelys (lead), Enerdata and EASE (the European Association for Storage of Energy).

 Update: The “study on energy storage – contribution to the security of the electricity supply in Europe” has just been published!